 Bleachella was an era to remember, as anyone that took notice of Swift's sudden platinum bob in 2016 can attest to.
 With her typically dirty blonde hair gone, this new platinum shag accompanied an edgier style for the singer, a stark departure from her oft-feminine looks of the past.

 Dua Lipa went platinum for her Future Nostalgia album release and it totally suits her.
 She kept a warmer undertone to her bleached look and dyed the underside a deep black color for contrast.
 Overall, the two-toned look stands out nicely against her olive-toned skin and dark, bold brows.

-Finer Strands like Olivia Coleman
+Finer Strands like Olivia Colman

-When going platinum, finer hair textures like Olivia Coleman's need to start with a lower developer because it will lift faster than a denser texture.
+When going platinum, finer hair textures like Olivia Colman's need to start with a lower developer because it will lift faster than a denser texture.
 Perrotti says this is why he'll use a higher developer on coarser, thicker hair.

 Karrueche Tran's Blonde Bob

 It's hard to imagine just a few short years ago actress Karrueche Tran was blonde, but here she is at the 2017 BET awards killing it.

 Like Tran above, Michelle Williams looks ultra-sophisticated in a platinum blonde bob.
 The shorter style and deep side part suits her face shape and brings out her naturally gorgeous features.

 Soo Joo Park's Iconic Color

 Soo Joo is known for her platinum style, and she totally rocks this high-fashion look.